Take me out to the ballgame

 Alexandra

 I forgot to write a post after Alex's four month check up last month, but at the time she weighed in at 13 lbs, 14 oz and she was 25 1/4 inches long.
-That's a full two pounds lighter than Austin was at that age, but only half an inch shorter.

 She's a very happy baby these days and is always laughing and smiling.
 She's discovered she has toes and is almost always grabbing at them and trying to pull them towards her mouth.
 She's going to get a rude awakening in a few weeks when I have to start dressing her with socks and shoes every day.